thesadru/disnake/docs/api.rst

     :param channel: The private channel that had its pins updated.
     :type channel: :class:`abc.PrivateChannel`
     :param last_pin: The latest message that was pinned as an aware datetime in UTC.
-Could be ``None``.
+Cold be ``None``.
     :type last_pin: Optional[:class:`datetime.datetime`]

 .. function:: on_guild_channel_delete(channel)